ghosnkarl/pytorch-complete/README.md

 # PyTorch - Complete Learning Path

-A comprehensive guide to learning PyTorch from basics to advanced applications in deep learning.
+A comprehensive, code-focused guide to learning PyTorch from basics to advanced applications in deep learning.

 ## 📚 Overview

 This repository provides a structured learning path for PyTorch, one of the most popular deep learning frameworks.
-It takes you from fundamental tensor operations to advanced applications like transformers, covering essential areas such as computer vision, natural language processing, generative adversarial networks, and image segmentation.
+It takes you from fundamental tensor operations to advanced applications like transformers, covering essential areas such as computer vision, natural language processing, generative adversarial networks, and image segmentation. **This course emphasizes practical implementation and coding skills rather than mathematical derivations**, making it accessible for those who want to build working deep learning systems quickly.

 ## 🎯 Learning Objectives

 By following this course, you will:

-- Master PyTorch's tensor operations and autograd system
+- Master PyTorch's tensor operations and autograd system through hands-on coding
-- Build, train, and evaluate neural networks from scratch
+- Build, train, and evaluate neural networks from scratch with minimal math requirements
-- Implement computer vision models for image recognition
+- Implement computer vision models for image recognition with practical code examples
-- Create NLP models for text processing and understanding
+- Create NLP models for text processing with a focus on implementation techniques
-- Design and train generative models including GANs
+- Design and train generative models including GANs through code-first learning
-- Develop image segmentation solutions
+- Develop image segmentation solutions with ready-to-use implementations
-- Understand and implement transformer architectures
+- Understand and implement transformer architectures with practical applications
-- Complete real-world projects to consolidate your skills
+- Complete real-world projects to consolidate your coding skills in deep learning

 ## 📋 Course Structure